MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 (*Though overwhelmingly positive, the Luckiest Man speech harbors some complex, conflicting emotions*)

-What we learn from mining the *Luckiest Man* speech is that it, like the *Gettysburg Address*, does not submit to the somber nature of the moment.
+What we learn from mining the *Luckiest Man* speech is that like the *Gettysburg Address*, it does not submit to the somber nature of the moment.
 It has a surprising twist.
-He acknowledges the obvious— mortality --but refuses to submit to it.
+He acknowledges the obvious— mortality -- but refuses to submit to it.

 Perhaps this is the great secret of the *Luckiest Man* speech, and the great secret to the *Gettysburg Address*: Both speeches remind the listener of the impermanence of the human condition, yet deliver an abundant hope in the present and the future.